 For audience solutions that rely on off-platform signals, we expect there to be a reduction in audience size from Pinners who opt-out.
 These solutions include the following:

-For additional guidance on next steps across audiences, measurement, and conversion campaigns, please reference the What advertisers should do section below.
+For additional guidance on next steps across audiences, measurement, and conversion campaigns, please reference the

 We recommend that advertisers monitor performance to best evaluate next steps.
 You can review specific actions for each solution below.